AnonymousAlligator/1531Project/src/assumptions.md

 -User ID 0 is the flock owner.

+-First and last name cant be empty/only spaces

 auth_login:
 -When a user registers, they are automatically logged in at the end of registration (since they are given a token).